 Broad spectrum is a good option for those who want the benefits of the entourage effect but have drug testing concerns or a sensitivity to THC.
 For example, some users find that even the trace amounts of THC in full spectrum CBD oil can cause increased anxiety.

-Isolate is typically the CBD oil product of choice for those who get drug tested or are sensitive to other cannabinoids such as THC.
-Products labeled as Isolate will generally be highlighted as being 99+% pure CBD.
-Usually, these products will have nothing but CBD in them because the CBD has literally been isolated from everything else.
-You can find pre-made isolate oils that typically consist of a carrier oil, such as MCT Oil, infused with the crystalline isolate powder.
-You can also find the “raw” crystalline powder or slabs (a form of concentrate) on its own.
+Isolate products are often described as being 99+% pure CBD.
+These products only contain CBD that has literally been isolated from all of the other natural compounds.
+Isolate CBD oils typically consist of a carrier oil, such as MCT oil, that is infused with the crystalline isolate powder.
+You can also find the “raw” CBD crystalline powder or slabs (a form of concentrate) on its own.

-When looking at isolate, it is important to verify the purity.
-While many are in the 99.9+% range with no identifiable amounts of THC, there are lower purity ones (such as 99.5% or lower) that may still have trace amounts that show up on the labs.
-This small amount is typically negligible, and is nowhere near the amount usually found in Full Spectrum products.
-But it’s still something to be aware of for those seeking the purest they can find.
+When looking at isolate, it’s important to verify the purity.
+While most are in the 99+% range with no identifiable amounts of THC, there are lower purity ones (such as 99.5% or lower) that may still have trace amounts of THC.
+This small amount is typically negligible, and is nowhere near the amount usually found in full spectrum products.
+But it’s still something to be aware of for those seeking the purest that they can find.

-It is important to note that there are also products out there called terpsolates, which is the crystalline isolate infused with terpenes.
+There are also products out there called terpsolates.
+A terpsolate is the crystalline isolate infused with terpenes.
 These products can give you a bit of an enhanced effect over just CBD isolate on its own depending on the terpenes that have been used.

-Which is Better – Full Spectrum or Isolate?
+Which is Better – Full Spectrum, Broad Spectrum or Isolate?